seejanerun/Partners-MLOps-Workshop/README.md

 df.head()
 ```

-Now cell by cell, enter the following code and run the cells to visualize and prepare the data!
+Now cell by cell, copy the code snippets below and run the cells to visualize and prepare the data!
+(You can click on the '+' icon to add a blank cell after the current cell)

 ```python
 import seaborn as sns